echOpen O1: a versatile, reliable and efficient POCUS probe

 Image quality

-necessary for a high-impact orientation diagnosis
+for a high-impact diagnosis

 Long battery life